phantom-nightmare-code/CCSFEN1L-SOFTWARE-ENGINEERING-PROJECT/README.md

 Step 1: Database Setup (MySQL)
 Open XAMPP Control Panel and start MySQL and Apache.

-Open phpMyAdmin (http://localhost/phpmyadmin), click the SQL tab, and run the full schema script provided at the bottom of this document.
+Open phpMyAdmin (http://localhost/phpmyadmin), click the SQL tab, and run the full schema script provided (sql script for xampp.sql).

 Verify: In phpMyAdmin, click fitforge in the left sidebar — you should see 12 tables: